Debt-to-Income Ratio: What It Is & How Lenders Use It

 What is a good debt-to-income ratio?

-A DTI of 36% or lower is considered good.
+A DTI of 36% or lower is considered good by most lenders.
 Under 28% is excellent.
-For mortgage qualification, most conventional lenders allow up to 43%, while FHA loans may accept up to 50% with compensating factors like a high credit score.
+For mortgage qualification, most conventional lenders allow a maximum back-end DTI of 43%, though Fannie Mae and Freddie Mac may approve up to 50% with strong compensating factors via Desktop Underwriter.
+The lower your DTI, the better your chances of loan approval and favorable interest rates.

-Add all monthly debt payments (mortgage, car loan, student loans, credit card minimums, personal loans, child support) and divide by your gross monthly income.
-Multiply by 100.
-Example: $2,000 in debt ÷ $6,000 income = 33.3% DTI.
+DTI = (Total Monthly Debt Payments ÷ Gross Monthly Income) × 100.
+Add all monthly debt obligations — mortgage or rent, auto loans, student loans, credit card minimum payments, personal loans — then divide by your gross (pre-tax) monthly income and multiply by 100.
+Example: $2,000 in monthly debt payments ÷ $6,000 gross monthly income = 33.3% DTI.

 How can I lower my debt-to-income ratio?